 - or if you have been exposed to someone that is experiencing symptoms of COVID-19:

 - Wet cough with sputum production

 - Shortness of breath

 - Nasal congestion

-- or you or someone close to you has a history of recent travel within the past 14 days from affected geographic areas of heavy community spread (international [China, South Korea, Europe, Iran] or domestic areas [Washington, New York, California])
+- or you or someone close to you has a history of recent travel within the past 14 days from affected geographic areas of heavy community spread such as China, South Korea, Europe, Iran or Washington, New York, California.

 - If you are at risk due to an underlying health condition and are coming into the office for a routine visit such as ear cleaning or allergy follow-up, we recommend you rescheduling to a later date.

 COVID-19 Office Safety